Top-ranked recipe named "Fricassee of Chicken with Winter Vegetables"

 Try this Fricassee of Chicken with Winter Vegetables recipe, or contribute your own.
-"Wine" and "White wine" are two of the tags cooks chose for Fricassee of Chicken with Winter Vegetables.
+"Wine" and "White wine" are two tags used to describe Fricassee of Chicken with Winter Vegetables.

 "This seemed like a great way to use vegetables in the winter!
 It is also tasty.
 It's not the prettiest dish but is the perfect thing to keep you warm in the winter."- cajuntoast

 In a large casserole, saute the chicken in two tablespoons of olive oil until lightly browned on all sides.
 Season well with salt and pepper.
 Remove chicken and set aside.
 Discard fat in casserole and add the leeks, carrots, fennel, parsnips, mushrooms and garlic with remaining 1 tablespoon oil and saute over moderate heat until lightly colored.
 Add the pepper flakes, oregano, bay leaf, fennel seed, wine and stock and bring to a simmer.

 Add reserved chicken thighs pushing them down into vegetable mixture.
 Cover and simmer for 10 minutes.
 Add potatoes, tomatoes and chard and cover and simmer 8 to 10 minutes more or until potatoes are just tender.
 Serve in warm wide rim soup plates with a sprinkling of chopped fresh parsley and grated lemon zest if desired.
 Wine recommendation: This is a hearty dish that would go well with either a rich barrelfermented and aged Chardonnay or a lower tannin red like Pinot Noir or Merlot.

 Get the free BigOven app on your phone.

 ashleyelizabethjimenez 11 month agoTasted a little like chicken soup.
 Very good.
 Left to simmer much longer than recommend - made it that much better